Going beyond dirty diesel…

 the New York Metropolitan Transportation Authority has been testing a small fleet of Catalyst buses, it’s unclear though whether they’ll make an order.

 Proterra’s newest model – the ZX5, capitalizes on the many elements of the Catalyst, but with up-to-date features.
 LYNX in Orlando, FL currently has 8 buses gradually rolling into service on some of its LYMMO downtown circulator lines, another batch is on order for Miami-Dade County (up to 75 buses for the initial order), & 4 are on order for HART in Tampa.
+Both orders are slated for production in 2022.

 In the last few years, New Flyer Industries – a powerhouse for heavy-duty transit buses in the US and Canada – introduced the battery electric variant of its highly successful Xcelsior brand of transit buses.
 Its demo bus has traveled to many US and Canadian cities and so far has signed on with Winnipeg Transit in Canada, and the Chicago Transit Authority and the Washington (D.C.)
 Metropolitan Area Transit Authority (WMATA) in the US.
 As of February, 2018, the Chicago CTA has been very satisfied with the two introductory units that they’ve been testing on their system and have announced that they will purchase more of them in the coming months.
 This news came on the heels of the New Flyer demo unit making rounds in the Miami-Dade area before spending a day with PSTA.
 Additionally, the New York Metropolitan Transportation Authority has been testing a small fleet of Charge buses & wound up making its first regular order (though only for 15 buses) in 2018.
 Those buses entered service in late 2019 – primarily serving Select Bus Service (SBS) routes in Manhattan that are based out of the Michael J Quill depot.